Alexandre-io/angular-tour/README.md

 # Angular Tour - [AngularJS](http://angularjs.org/) directive for giving a tour of your website.

-## Demo

-Want to see it in action?
-Visit <http://daftmonk.github.io/angular-tour/>

 ## Showcase features of your website

 Give an interactive tour to showcase the features of your website.